zentrocdot/sd-webui-aspect_ratios-dd/README.md

    Width = Height * Aspect Ratio
 </pre>

-<p align="justify">The second and calculated value is an integer or an floating point number.</p>

-<p align="justify">Both values are printed into the terminal window and can be checked there.</p>
+<p align="justify">The first value is all the time set to 512.
+The second and calculated value is an integer or an floating point number.
+Both values are printed into the terminal window and can be checked there.</p>

 # What the Extension Does